uis-it/fsws-proxy/README.md

 fsws-proxy
 ==========

-This web service is use to cope with some short sommings of the original FS-WS.
+This web service deals with some shortcomings of the original FS-WS (https://www.fellesstudentsystem.no/dokumentasjon/teknisk/fsws-dok/).
 Specifically a proper WSDL with an XML schema and request queuing to cope with limitations of the underlying Oracle procedures.